-- 11.1.
-Controllers will be responsible for only one Competitor during bank fishing sessions - 11.2.
-Controllers will be responsible and accountable for accurately recording on the competitor's scorecard details of each eligible fish, including the length to the nearest millimeter.
+- 11.1 Controllers will be responsible for only one Competitor during bank fishing sessions. - 11.2 Controllers will be responsible and accountable for accurately recording on the competitor's scorecard details of each eligible fish, including the length rounded up to the nearest centimeter.
 The Controller must cross out all unused portions of the scorecard at the end of the session.
-He must ensure that the Competitor signs the scorecard at the end of the session. - 11.3.
-A Controller must measure each fish handed to him by the Competitor, and he does not have the authority to release a fish before measurement - 11.4.
-In case of a dispute, the Controller must keep material evidence for presentation concerning (size, species, etc.) eligibility.
-A dispute regarding a fish must be recorded on the Competitor's scorecard. - 11.5.
-Controllers are not allowed to enter the water during a bank fishing competition session.Controllers may only enter the water to cross the river if expressly authorized to do so on that beat by the organisers.
-Or for safety reasons if it's considered necessary by the controller, then the controller may enter the water for rescue - 11.6 Controllers are responsible for warning competitors for any violation of the Competition Rules and their Modifications.
+He must ensure that the Competitor signs the scorecard at the end of the session. - 11.3 A Controller must measure each fish handed to him by the Competitor, and he does not have the authority to release a fish before measurement - 11.4 In case of a dispute, the Controller must keep material evidence for presentation concerning (size, species, etc.) eligibility.
+A dispute regarding a fish must be recorded on the Competitor's scorecard. - 11.5 Controllers are not allowed to enter the water during a bank fishing competition session (Article 4.4. refers).
+Exceptions to this rule are possible but must be justified. - 11.6 Controllers are responsible for warning competitors for any violation of the Competition Rules and their Modifications.
 A verbal warning must be the first course of action, except for serious violations or repeated offenses.
-Controllers must record (in writing) any serious infraction of the Competition Rules or Rule Modifications and report this information to the competition organiser immediately after the session has ended.
-The Controller should record a rule infraction on the Competitor's scorecard if possible or a separate piece of paper. - 11.8 During boat fishing sessions each competitor will act as the controller for the other competitor in the same boat for the duration of the session.
-(Ref Article 5) - 11.7.
-The arrangements for ensuring that controllers are knowledgeable, competent and conversant with these Competition Rules, and any Rule Modifications, are to be reviewed and approved by the SFFNZ Board.
+Controllers must record (in writing) any serious infraction of the Competition Rules or Rule Modifications and report this information to the organiser ASAP, but not later than after the session has ended.
+The Controller should record a rule infraction on the Competitor's scorecard or a separate piece of paper. - 11.7 The arrangements for ensuring that controllers are knowledgeable, competent and conversant with these Competition Rules, and any Rule Modifications are the responsibility of the event organiser - 11.8 Controllers must be provided with a checklist stating the task they are required to perform ("best practice" document supplied by SFFNZ shall be used).
+Controllers should at least perform following checks: rod length, leader length, distance between knots on leaders, distance between flies, no additions on the line or leader, correct use of droppers, no barbs on hooks, landing net